ilkilab/agorakube/docs/instructions.md

 # Nodes Setup

-This section explains how to setup nodes before deploying Kubernetes Clusters with ILKE.
+This section explains how to setup nodes before deploying Kubernetes Clusters with AGORAKUBE.

 ## Deployment node

-The deployment node is an Ansible server which contains all Ansible roles and variables used to deploy and configure Kubernetes Clusters with ILKE distribution.
+The deployment node is an Ansible server which contains all Ansible roles and variables used to deploy and configure Kubernetes Clusters with AGORAKUBE distribution.

 The prerequisites are:
 - SSH Server (like openssh-server)